Dr. Robert T. Smith, Provost and Vice President for Academic Affairs

 No fee adjustment will be made for withdrawals except as outlined in the Tuition, Fees, and Costs section of this catalog.
 The Office of Student Financial Services will receive a copy of the withdrawal form for refunding if applicable.

-Effective Fall 2010, all undergraduate students are limited to five course withdrawal (“W”) grades for their entire enrollment at Valdosta State University.
-Once a student has accumulated five “W” grades, all subsequent withdrawals (whether initiated by the student in Banner or initiated by the instructor during attendance verification) will be recorded as “WF.”
+Effective Summer 2021, all undergraduate students are limited to ten course withdrawal (“W”) grades for their entire enrollment at Valdosta State University.
+A student may not accumulate more than 3 course withdrawals in an academic year.
+Beginning on the sixth withdrawal during enrollment at VSU and each subsequent withdrawal, academic advisor approval must be received prior to the student withdrawal taking place.
+Once a student has accumulated three “W” grades in an academic year or more than ten "W" grades during their entire undergraduate enrollment, all subsequent withdrawals (whether initiated by the student in Banner or initiated by the instructor during attendance verification) will be recorded as “WF.”
 The grade of “WF” is calculated as an “F” for GPA purposes.
+Any appeal for additional "W" grades must be made to the Office of Student Success.

 · Hardship withdrawals (see policy below)